My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 Let's start with Babbel.Â

-The structure is pretty straightforward.
-You start with some vocabulary, move on to some grammar, and then practice what you've learned in context.Â
+The structure of that language learning app is pretty straightforward.
+You start with some vocabulary, move on to some grammar lessons, and then practice what you've learned in context.Â

 But here's what I disliked: the exercises can get repetitive.
 I mean, how many times can you match a word to a picture before you begin to feel like a trained monkey?Â